By Marianna Pochelli ND

 Dr. Marianna Pochelli is a Doctor of Naturopathic Medicine specializing in the treatment of disease through super-foods and herbal strategies.
 She actively promotes detoxification, colon cleansing, and a vegetarian lifestyle using living foods as a platform to good health.

-This article reposted with the kind permission of the good folks at PreventDisease.com.
+This article reposted with permission from PreventDisease.com.